 There is a vast, underground world of peer wisdom — what actually works, how people actually navigate breakdown into breakthrough — that never gets aggregated, never gets reflected back, and never gets paid for.

-DePsy is a decentralized mental health operating system — cooperatively owned by the people whose experience trains it.
+DePsy is a decentralized mental health operating system — cooperatively owned by the people whose knowledge constitutes its commons.
 Not a therapy app.
 Not a diagnostic tool.
-A knowledge commons that can pay its creators (in partnership with Bonfires AI).
+A sovereign knowledge graph queried by an open reasoning layer, governed by its contributors, designed to return value to the cooperative that builds it (in partnership with Bonfires AI).

-Millions of hours of first-person testimony — YouTube confessionals, written journals, video stories, lived accounts from every culture, language, diagnosis, and tradition — ingested, anonymized, and held as a commons.
-Not clinical records.
-Not research abstracts.
-The actual texture of what it feels like from the inside, and what people figured out that helped.
+Millions of hours of first-person testimony — voice recordings, written journals, video stories, lived accounts from every culture, language, diagnosis, and tradition — explicitly contributed, attributed, and held as a sovereign commons.
+Not scraped.
+Not ingested without consent.
+Not absorbed into proprietary weights.
+The actual texture of what it feels like from the inside, and what people figured out that helped — under governance that returns to its source.

 No pharmaceutical board.
 No venture capital extraction.
 A Decentralized Autonomous Organization where contributors hold governance rights.
 The model's direction, the platform's policies, the distribution of value — all decided by the people whose knowledge makes it real.